The Golden Bat

 Ōgon Bat (黄金 バット, Ōgon Batto), known as Phantaman or Fantomas in various countries outside Japan, is a Japanese superhero created by Suzuki Ichiro and Takeo Nagamatsu in autumn of 1930 who originally debuted in a kamishibai (paper theater). Ōgon Bat is considered by some to be the world's first superhero, and is a precursor to later superhero characters such as the Japanese kamishibai character Prince of Gamma (debut early 1930s), and the American comic book characters Superman (debut 1938) and Batman (debut 1939).

 Ōgon Bat later appeared in numerous Japanese pop culture media, including manga, anime, and Japanese films, as well as toys and postage stamps dating back to 1932.
 It was adapted into a popular anime television series in 1967, which was released in various European and Latin American countries.

+The character is depicted as an ancient Atlantean who time-traveled 10,000 years to his own future and was time displaced to the 20th century.
+He has a skull-shaped head and uses a rapier as his primary weapon.
+His residence is a fortress located in the Japanese Alps.
+His main goal is to prevent the bat-themed masked villain Dr. Erich Nazō from achieving world domination.

 History

 Ōgon Bat was created by 16-year-old Takeo Nagamatsu and 25-year-old Suzuki Ichiro in 1931, and was named after the Golden Bat cigarette brand.
 The two were inspired by drawings of mythological characters in Tokyo's Ueno Royal Museum to create a new hero based on science rather than mythology.
 The character debuted in a kamishibai, a type of traveling show in which a sequence of pictures are shown, narrated by a storyteller.
 The character was popular enough to survive the decline of kamishibai following World War II, and was eventually adapted into manga (including one by Osamu Tezuka) and anime.

 The character featured in three live-action movies: Ôgon Bat: Matenrô no Kaijin, released in 1950; Ôgon Batto, released in 1966; and the comedy biopic Ôgon Batto ga Yattekuru, released in 1972.
 He also appeared in a 52-episode anime series that aired on Nippon TV from 1967 to 1968.

-In December 2022 a new manga adaptation illustrated by Kazutoshi Yamane was launched in Champion Red magazine by Akita Shoten.
+In December 2022, a new manga adaptation illustrated by Kazutoshi Yamane was launched in Champion Red magazine by Akita Shoten.

 Character description

 Ōgon Bat is a being from ancient Atlantis who was sent forward in time 10,000 years to battle evil forces threatening the present day.
 He has a golden skull-shaped head, wears a green and white swashbuckler outfit with a high-collared red cape, and carries a rapier.
 He lives in a fortress in the Japanese Alps.

-His superpowers include superhuman strength, invulnerability, and the ability to fly. Ōgon Bat has an evil counterpart known as Kurayami Bat (暗闇バット "Dark Bat").
+His superpowers include superhuman strength, invulnerability, and the ability to fly.

+Ōgon Bat has an evil counterpart known as Kurayami Bat (暗闇バット "Dark Bat").
 His main enemy is Dr. Erich Nazō (ナゾー), the leader of a crime syndicate bent on world domination, who wears a black costume and mask with bat-like ears, a red eye and a blue eye.